 General

-A mapping from an abstract package to a physical package shall use logical items as intermediate objects.
-If it is not interleaved, a part or the Media Types stream shall be a logical item.
-Otherwise, each piece constructed from it shall be a logical item.
+A mapping from an abstract package to a physical package shall use logical items as intermediate objects in order to permit interleaving (§9.2.4).
+If a part or the Media Types stream is interleaved, each piece constructed from it shall be a logical item; otherwise, the part or Media Types stream shall be a logical item.

 Logical Item Names